 I liked the 2012 redux enough that I had it printed as a poster which still hangs on my office wall.
 I always wanted to give it another try though, once I was sure I would be able to do better.
 In late 2019, I decided to give the concept that additional try to see what I could come up with.

-Below you can see a comparison of the 2012 redux and the final redux from 2019.
+At left you can see the 2012 redux and at right is the final redux from 2019.
 I used the 2012 redux scene as a base for the new redux in 2019.
 I updated most if not all of the materials and changed a few of the models including changing the hair model back to what I used for the 2010 original.
 I aged the hands of the puppet-master and repositioned them so they were no longer controlling the same stick of the marionette.
 I added a volumetric spot light from within Poser which I then enhanced the shape of in postwork.
 I altered the concept of the piece by giving her a pair of scissors with which to cut her strings as she points to the puppet-master.
 I finally postworked the new redux in a completely different way than before.

 On the stage of life, we are not always in control.
 There are others who pull all the strings.
 Perhaps they have been pulling them for far too long.

 I love this new and final redux!
 It’s everything I wish I could have been able to create back in 2010.
 I believe this redux will stand for quite some time to come as I can’t see how I could improve it.
 Now I’ll have to get some new posters printed for my office walls!

 To see the artwork page for “Pulled Strings” and learn more about it, click here.
 You can also find out how to purchase prints from that page.
 To find out how to purchase prints and other print products with the “Pulled Strings” artwork, see here.